onlinepets/laravel-conditional-migrations/README.md

 ```

 ## Usage
-To ensure a migration only runs between 1 AM and 2 AM, implement the `ConditionalMigration`
+To make sure a migration only runs between 1 AM and 2 AM, implement the `ConditionalMigration`
 interface and its `->shouldRun()` method:

 ```php